games647/pwned-check/README.md

 * Standard I/O is unbuffered - use buffered if applicable
 * Use `target-cpu=native` to leverage specific optimizations - however experiences may differ
 * Reduce UTF-8 and line allocations - see above
-* Use a custom hasher if it fits your data (like FX)
+* Use a custom hasher if it fits your data (like FX) or Indexmap
 * `println!` performs a lock on each all call
 * Iterate rather than an index loop
 * Avoid collect into intermediate variables